pragdave/record_session/README.md

 The second is the data written, JSON escaped.

-Copyright (c) 2014 Dave Thomas, The Pragmatic Programmers LicensedSee LICENSE.txt for the license (hint: it's MIT)
+Copyright (c) 2014 Dave Thomas, The Pragmatic Programmers

+See LICENSE.txt for the license (hint: it's MIT)